Llandanwg, Church on the Sands, Wales

 Waves of gentle peace flow over me

-As I go to leave I read the history of this church and am overwhelmed with crying.
-Not even sure why except it feels like immense gratitude that these Christians came to Wales from Ireland and then to Cornwall.
+As I go to leave the church, I read its history and am overwhelmed unexpectedly, crying.
+I am not entirely sure why, except it feels like immense gratitude that these Christians came to Wales from Ireland and then to Cornwall.

 This is one of the most impacting encounters I have had for a while.
 This place is special.